-At Stapleford Community Primary School, we are passionate about education.
+At Stapleford Community Primary School, we are passionate about education and strive to foster in every child a desire for learning they will carry throughout their life.
 We are ambitious for our pupils and want the best for every child.
 Our staff work hard to ensure the school is a vibrant and innovative place, where pupils demonstrate a thirst for learning, where curiosity is nurtured and excellence is expected in a caring, supportive and stimulating environment.
+We aim to develop Stapleford Community Primary School Learners who are curious, ambitious, resilient and demonstrate excellence in all they set out to achieve.